section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

 ### Understanding the Simplex Method
 The simplex method is an algorithm used in linear programming problems to determine the optimal solution for a given optimization problem.
-This method is used when a linear optimization problem is subjected to inequality constraints.
+For example, this method is used when a linear optimization problem is subjected to inequality constraints.

 In this article, we shall look at how this algorithm work.